 However, a couple recent games in the genre have left Halo in the dust when it comes to huge, epic stage designs.
-For example, Far Cry 3 has about 30 square kilometers of playable area (and some games offer, far, far more than that), though to be fair since FC3 is a sandbox/open-world FPS this area is in one single contiguous environment rather than spread across several distinct stages — and while an open-world Halo would be awesome, this game would not be one —, but it’s still far more area than what any single Halo game offers in its entirety.
+For example, Far Cry 3 has about 30 square kilometers of playable area, more than the combined square mileage of all the stages in any one Halo game, and its sequels are of comparable size.
+Now, to be fair, the Far Cry games are sandbox/open-world FPSs with one single, seamless, contiguous environment, rather than having several distinct stages like Halo.
 A better example for comparison is the original Crysis game and its “Warhead” expansion, as they have discrete levels, and I’ve had the opportunity to play both titles in their entirety.
 They have some of the best single-player map designs I’ve seen in recent memory.
 The huge, open levels make for an outstanding gaming experience and offer more playable area than any Halo game, some 2 to 4 km² per stage on average according to the developer (the first stage, which is the perhaps the shortest and smallest in the game, is comparable to the larger Halo levels in terms of area) as well as an incredible amount of freedom to tackle your objectives from many angles or to simply explore.
 By comparison, the biggest stages in the Halo series are probably in the neighborhood of 0.5 to 0.7 km² (this isn’t counting levels/segments such as Long Night of Solace’s space battles, which though very large are mostly empty voids designed for very fast flying vehicles) and are on average much more linear and constrained than most of Crysis’s levels.

 Therefore, this game would have stages that are at least on average the size of levels like AotCR, and the larger levels would be at least as big as the largest levels in Crysis, if not bigger.
 The stages would also be on average much less linear that what is typical for Halo, offering more freedom to explore and to approach their objectives, though they’d still be linear in the sense of having a definite beginning and end point.
 Overall, the total playable space in the game’s Campaign would be several times that of any prior Halo game.
 While traditional corridor crawls will always have their place in the genre — as evidenced by Irrational Games’ dystopian epic BioShock, which took place entirely indoors, or the commonplace interior environments in Halo and most other shooters — and modest-sized outdoors environments can serve certain other series fairly well, any future developer claiming to have a shooter with massive stages will have to look to the example set by games like Crysis for how to develop single-player stages, as they have the biggest, most wide-open outdoors environments outside purely sandbox-style shooters (Killzone: Shadow Fall for the PS4 is in an example of an FPS ditching standard linear FPS missions for larger, more open, less linear levels).